chriswhong/map-tile-functions/README.md

 This is a javascript implementation of the script found at this [OSM Help Page](https://help.openstreetmap.org/questions/747/given-a-latlon-how-do-i-find-the-precise-position-on-the-tile)

 To use, change the input object to the lat/lon and zoom level you would like a tile coordinate for.
 Save script.js, then run node script.js.
 The results will appear in the console.

+For Robots: Given a lat/lon, how do I find the precise position on the tile?